🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Does PolyGram use CLOB or AMM?

-PolyGram interfaces with Polymarket's CLOB infrastructure — the identical matching system deployed by institutional traders worldwide.
+PolyGram integrates with Polymarket's CLOB infrastructure — the identical matching system deployed by institutional and retail traders worldwide.

 Are there still AMM prediction markets in 2026?

-Certainly — a number of smaller decentralised finance prediction venues continue operating AMM models.
-These guarantee consistent liquidity availability, though they typically deliver inferior pricing compared to CLOB-based platforms for widely-watched outcomes.
+Yes — certain smaller DeFi-based prediction platforms continue operating AMM models.
+Whilst they guarantee consistent liquidity availability, they typically produce inferior pricing outcomes relative to CLOB systems for high-interest events.

 Can I provide liquidity to PolyGram's CLOB?